Seeed-Studio/xiao-esphome-projects/projects/xiao-w5500-ethernet-adapter/README.md

-# Seeed Studio XIAO W5500 Ethernet Adapter V1.2
+# XIAO W5500 Ethernet Adapter

-Seeed Studio XIAO W5500 Ethernet Adapter V1.2 enables the XIAO ESP32S3 to operate as a high-performance Bluetooth Proxy for Home Assistant.By utilizing a stable Ethernet connection for data backhaul instead of Wi-Fi, this setup eliminates wireless interference, freeing up the ESP32's radio strictly for scanning Bluetooth Low Energy (BLE) devices.
+XIAO W5500 Ethernet Adapter enables the XIAO ESP32S3 to operate as a high-performance Bluetooth Proxy for Home Assistant.By utilizing a stable Ethernet connection for data backhaul instead of Wi-Fi, this setup eliminates wireless interference, freeing up the ESP32's radio strictly for scanning Bluetooth Low Energy (BLE) devices.

 ⚠️ Hardware Note: This configuration is strictly for V1.2 boards produced after November 1, 2025.
 Please check your hardware version before flashing.